k-capehart/go-salesforce/README.md

 Returns an instance of BulkJobResults given a Job Id

 - `bulkJobId`: the Id for a bulk API job
-- Can be used when you want to check the results of a job, but at a later time
+- Use to check results of Bulk Job, including successful and failed records

 ```go
 type Contact struct {